PE and School Sport

 We will also be subsidising after-school sports clubs so that children have the opportunity to experience a range of sporting activities.
 Please consider sending your child to at least one club over the year.

-The clubs for the first half term (autumn 1) will be as follows:
+The clubs for the first half term (spring 1) will be as follows:

-Letters will be sent out with further details/dates etc.
+Letters will be sent out with details/dates etc.

 Specialist PE Teacher